Cookies

 22 Mar: Littleton v Andover

-After the Christmas break, and with no fixture in either of the first two rounds of 2026, Andover currently sit in second with two wins and a loss and a marginally positive shot difference of 92-91.
-The current table (as of the 7 December round) can be found in the links at the bottom of the page.
+At the half-way stage, Andover are currently well placed in second behind Littleton, each with three wins and a loss although Littleton have a better shot difference than ours.
+The table (after the 25 January fixtures) can be found in the links at the bottom of the page.

 Seventeen teams have entered this year's competition, divided into four groups, three with four teams (in one case with one team having already scratched) and one with five.
 This is an open competition with no specification as to the composition of the teams.
 Lions have been drawn in Group 2 alongside Atherley, Aldermaston and Kingsclere; while Eagles are matched with Oakley, Yateley and Newbury in Group 3.